yejii/help-center/en/basic.md

 `Membership` page allows to purchase coworking space membership plan and view credit and cash balances.

 > Administrator can add membership plans.

+## Workspace Settings

+`Settings` page contains all app and workspace related settings.
+Workspace settings section has title of your coworking space.
+You can view all coworking space information in section.

+> Administrator can change coworking space information, such as name, address, description, minimum required personl information, and other.
+Keep in mind that general coworking space info will also be updated on andCards.com.